GovStackWorkingGroup/pilot-demo/README.md

 Setup scripts of sandbox environment of GovStack

 # How to set up GovStack sandbox
-Checkout repo with scripts and change to repo's directory
+On your local computer checkout repo with scripts and change to repo's directory

 ```
 git clone https://github.com/GovStackWorkingGroup/sandbox.git
 cd sandbox